Last Updated on September 13, 2023 by Ernests Embutnieks

 Keyboard / Touchpad

 Apple’s first-party solution, the Apple Smart Keyboard is sold separately for about 150$.
 Let’s get some of the drawbacks out of the way, this keyboard is not backlit unlike the Magic Keyboard.
 Moreover, the keyboard does not offer full body protection.
 So, while the front is protected, the back is seemingly naked.
-So, we recommend wrapping your iPad if you are going to be using it.
+So, I recommend wrapping your iPad if you are going to be using it.

-You can stand the iPad on many angles with the newer Smart Keyboard, a complaint many had with the previous generation was that it would fall down due to the weight of the iPad.
+You can stand the iPad on many angles with the newer Smart Keyboard, A complaint many had with the previous generation was that it would fall down due to the weight of the iPad.
 That isn’t the case here.
 The keys are covered by a nylon fabric which gives it an interesting feeling.

 Stylus (Apple Pencil 1)